SansonSebastiano/Master-Thesis/papers_summary.md

 4. $o_4(x', \mathbf{X}^{obs}) = \frac{1}{p} \sum_{j=1}^{p} \delta_G(x'_j, x_j^{[1]})$, it infers how "likely" a data point is using $X^{obs}$, i.e. $x_j^{[1]} \in X^{obs}$

-This loss want to optimize all four terms simultaneously by using **Nondominated Sorting Genetic ALgorithm**: denotes the fitness of a counterfactual by its vector of objective values $(o_1, o_2, o_3, o_4)$, the lower the values, the "fitter" it is.
+This loss want to optimize all four terms simultaneously by using **Nondominated Sorting Genetic Algorithm**: denotes the fitness of a counterfactual by its vector of objective values $(o_1, o_2, o_3, o_4)$, the lower the values, the "fitter" it is.

 Steps: